ayoub0x1/born2beroot/README.md

 • The architecture of your operating system and its kernel version.<br/>
 • The number of physical processors.<br/>
 • The number of virtual processors.<br/>
-• The current available RAM on your server and its utilization rate as a percentage. • The current available memory on your server and its utilization rate as a percentage.<br/>
+• The current available RAM on your server and its utilization rate as a percentage. • The current available memory on your server and its utilization rate as a percentage.
 • The current utilization rate of your processors as a percentage.<br/><br/>
 • The date and time of the last reboot.<br/>
 • Whether LVM is active or not.<br/>